About me

 Now those things are out of the way...

 Hello, and thanks for taking time to look at my details.
-Hopefully you will find a fair bit of general information below, not only about how I work, but what you might need to know before choosing a counsellor to share your concerns with.
+Hopefully you will find a fair bit of general information below, not only about how I work, but what you might need to know before choosing a professional who might be best placed to help you move forward with your current concerns.

-I am an NHS experienced Psychological Therapist / Specialist Counsellor / Clinical Supervisor and for ten years worked for the Acute Mental Health Team.
-I now have a private therapy and Supervision practice in Southsea and on the Isle of Wight.
+I am an NHS experienced ex-Psychological Therapist / Specialist Counsellor / Clinical Supervisor and for ten years worked for the Acute Mental Health Team.
+I now have moved away from offering therapy and use a CBT oriented coaching approach to help people recover from anxiety in a forward focused way.
+I have a private practice in Southsea and on the Isle of Wight.
+Whilst my profession is ticked as ‘counsellor’ I am no longer registered as such, and offer CBT oriented coaching - informed by over 20 years of psychotherapy practice.

-So if you are thinking of having counselling for issues like (and not only):
+So if you are looking for support for issues like (and not only):

 ANXIETY (PANIC ATTACKS, HEALTH, GENERAL ANXIETY DISORDER, PHOBIA, SOCIAL, HOARDING, SKIN PICKING, HAIR PULLING ETC.)